Ahmed-Elbendary-IC/RISC-V-Processor/README.md

 This project implements a basic RISC-V processor based on the **RV32I instruction format**.

-The processor is designed as a simple single-cycle datapath and contains the main components required to fetch, decode, execute, access memory, and write results back to the register file.
+The processor is designed as a simple single-cycle datapath and includes the main components required to fetch, decode, execute, access memory, and write results back to the register file.

-The project also includes a Verilog testbench used to verify the processor operation through multiple instruction tests.
+A dedicated Verilog testbench was also developed to verify the processor using multiple instruction cases and to monitor both the final results and internal processor signals.

 ---